dremeier/LinuxCNC/readme.md

 Basic System is Linux-Mint 19.2 mate: https://www.linuxmint.com/edition.php?id=269

-have fun but use it on your own risc!
+have fun but use it on your own risk!